Turkey 'strongly' condemns Israel's violence in Jerusalem | ExBulletin

 Turkey ‘strongly’ condemns Israel’s violence in Jerusalem

-On Saturday, the Turkish president strongly condemned Israel’s recent violence against worshipers at the Al-Aqsa Mosque in Jerusalem.
+On Saturday, the Turkish president strongly condemned the recent Israeli violence against worshipers at the Al-Aqsa Mosque in Jerusalem.

 “We strongly condemn Israel’s heinous attacks on our first Al-Aqsa qibla mosque, which unfortunately are carried out every Ramadan,” Recep Tayyip Erdogan said in a tweet.